baetyl/baetyl/docs/guides/Message-synchronize-with-iothub-through-remote-service.md

 ![Successfully establish a connection between MQTT.fx and Baidu IoTHub](../images/guides/remote/mqttfx-connect-success.png)

-### Establish a Connection between MQTTBox and the Baetyl-Hub module
+### Establish a Connection between MQTTBox and the baetyl-hub service

-As described in `Step 3`, the Baetyl-Hub module and Baetyl-Remote-MQTT module also loaded when Baetyl started.
+As described in `Step 3`, the baetyl-hub service and baetyl-remote-mqtt service also loaded when Baetyl started.
 Also, we can lookup the running status of Baetyl through the command `sudo systemctl status baetyl`.

 ![lookup the running status of Baetyl](../images/install/systemctl-status.png)